jackiezeng01/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations*

+- What is your response to the question above?

+  - Neomycin is more effective for negative gram bacteria strains since for 5 bacteria strains, the MIC value is lower than the 0.1 threshold for effectiveness.

+  - Penicillin is not effective for gram negative bacteria as it yielded high MIC values

+  - For the Streptococcus genera, penicillin is the most effective

+  - For the Staphylococcus genera, neomycin is the most effective, but penicillin and streptomycin are also effective.

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

+  - Visual 1

+- Why?

+  - Visual 1 gives a comprehensive overview of all the variables and shows the effective threshold of 0.1 MIC value.

 #### Guiding Question 2